adangert/JoustMania/README.md

 * A Raspberry Pi 3 B with sd card

-Optional and **highly recommended**:
+Optional and recommended:

 * Class 1, Bluetooth 4.0 USB adapters (http://a.co/8YKP9tG)

-Note on Hardware: The internal bluetooth is short range and has a high latency, making gameplay laggy and slow, although still possible.
-The class 1 adapters allow bluetooth connections up to 300+ feet and allow for the gameplay to be smooth, each adapter can connect to 6 to 7 controllers.
+Note on Hardware: The internal bluetooth is shorter range and has a slightly higher latency The class 1 adapters allow bluetooth connections up to 300+ feet and allow for the gameplay to be smooth, each adapter can connect to 6 to 7 controllers.
 I've tested this build with four adapters and 18 controllers successfully.

 Optional: